vrettasm/MetalHawk/README.md

 > scipy, numpy, pathlib, pandas, etc.

-To simplify the required packages just use:
+To ensure the required packages are installed just use:

     $ pip install -r requirements.txt